pepperizza/pepperizza/README.md

-# 👋 Hi, I'm [Giuseppe Rizza] but i usually go for Peppe!
+# 👋 Hi, I'm Giuseppe Rizza (but i usually go for Peppe!)

-## 👨‍💻 Computer Engineer | Aspiring Data Scientist
+## 👨‍💻 Software Engineer | Aspiring Data Scientist

 Welcome to my GitHub space!
-I'm a software engineer transitioning into the world of data science and artificial intelligence.
+After two years of professional experience as a **PL/SQL Developer** and **Configuration Manager**, I decided to focus fully on working with data: analyzing it, modeling it, and turning it into insight.

 ## 🎓 Education
 - Master's Degree in Software Engineering (2025)